jeroenhe/elasticsearch-docker-cluster/README.md

 ### `logs_server*`

 Example taken from the [Elastic Engineer I training](https://training.elastic.co/instructor-led-training/ElasticsearchEngineerI) as well, containing an excerpt from websserver access logs for the [elastic blogs website](https://www.elastic.co/blog/).
 [View the data](http://localhost:9200/logs_server*/_search?pretty=true&size=1).
 This is a Time Series Dataset.
+It can take a while to import this entirely.

 ## Get it up and running